 - Use the plugin Akismet if you still want to use comments.
 It adds an extra layer of security.

-- Install the plugin iThemes Security, which is a plugin to help you secure your Wordpress-install.
+- Install the plugin Solid Security Basic (formerly iThemes Security), which is a plugin to help you secure your Wordpress-install.
 Note: we recommend you install this plugin after other plugins, such as e.g. WP Super Cache

 - Install WP Super Cache in the way described

 - If you use widgets, also install WP Widget Cache.

 - Avoid plugins and themes that generate images/slideshows on demand.